 In its focus on those who set the tone of leadership within the institution, the programme emphasises securing commitment through inspirational motivation.

-Find out more about SSL
+Find out more and book for the next cohort of SSL

 Programme Director and Associate Director, Scotland